 The City of Anniston was designated by ADEM as a City that must seek coverage under the Phase II MS4 regulations.
 As part of this permitting process, the City prepared a SWMPP that was submitted and approved by ADEM in March 2014 in accordance with the provisions of Permit ALR040004, which expired on January 31, 2016.
-In September 2016, ADEM issued Permit ALR040050 (hereinafter "the Permit") which became effective on October 1, 2016 and replaced the former permit.
-The City subsequently submitted a revised SWMPP to meet the new permit requirements and comply with the City's NPDES Phase II Municipal MS4 Permit ALR040050.

-This Plan incorporates the changes required by the new permit and reflects the current status of the City's SWMP.
+ADEM re-issued the permit in 2016, and again on October 1, 2021.
+As required, the City is revising the SWMPP to incorporate the changes required by the new permit and to reflect the current status of the City's SWMP.
 A copy of the City's current permit is included in Appendix A of this SWMPP.